andrebacaglini/ChatChallenge/README.md

 ## How about the solution?

-    My thoughts on this so be kind to understand what I was thinking and feeling.
+    My thoughts on this, so be kind to understand what I was thinking and feeling.
     Not everyone knows everything or learns it in the same way.

 So basically, in my opinion, this challenge is asking for a web chat application where multiple authenticated users can enter a chat room and send messages.